zhanglab/psamm/docs/tutorial/curation.rst

     rxn2	Add	1	a[c] => b[c]

-The output will first list the model reactions which are labeled with the 'Model' tag in the second column of the output.
-The `PSAMM` will list out any artificial exchange and transporters, as well as any gap reactions included from the larger database.
+The output will first list the model reactions which are labeled with the 'Model' tag in the second column of the output. `PSAMM` will list out any artificial exchange and transporters, as well as any gap reactions included from the larger database.
 These will be labeled with the `Add` tag in the second column.
-When compared to the ``gapfill`` results from the previous section it can be seen that the ``fastgapfill`` result suggests some artificial transporters and exchange reactions for certain compounds. this is due to this method trying to find a flux consistent gap-filling solution.
+When compared to the ``gapfill`` results from the previous section it can be seen that the ``fastgapfill`` result suggests some artificial transporters and exchange reactions for certain compounds.
+This is due to this method trying to find a flux consistent gap-filling solution.

 Penalty values can be assigned for different types of reactions in the same way that they are in the ``gapfill``